Oghenetegaaa/Bicycle-sales-analysis/README.md

 ## Pivot Tables
 1. Average income per gender
   How does the income of male and female affect their purchase of bicycle?
-  - Pivot table; Rows:Gender, Values:Average of Income, Columns:Purchased Bike
+  - Pivot table; Rows:Gender, Values:Average of Income, Columns:Purchased Bike.

 2. Age brackets per purchase
   How does the age of customers affect their choice of purchase of bicycle?
-  - Pivot table; Rows:Age Brackets, Values:Sum of income, Columns:Purchased Bike
+  - Pivot table; Rows:Age Brackets, Values:Sum of income, Columns:Purchased Bike.

 3. Income per commute distance
   How does commmute distance affect the purchasing power of customers buying bicycles?
  - PIvot table; Row:Commute Distance, Columns:Purchased Bike, Values:Sum of
-  income
+  income.

 ## DASHBOARD